Safety and Injury Prevention

-- Remove guns from your home if a family member is depressed, suicidal or is abusing drugs or alcohol.
+- Temporarily remove firearms from your home if a family member is depressed, suicidal or is abusing drugs or alcohol.

 Prepare for Emergencies

-Keep numbers for emergency response, the Poison Center, the crisis line, your doctor and your name, address and phone number next to each phone in your home.
-Add these numbers to your contacts in your mobile phone:
+Put the numbers for emergency response, the Poison Center, the crisis line, and your doctor in your phone and post them near your home phone.
+Also, post your name, address and phone number next to each phone in your home.

 - Washington Poison Center: 800-222-1222